-Jib Capacity Component Description - The inner boom is color coded.
-It is painted white from 0 to 62 inches of extension.
-After 62 inches, the exterior of the inner boom is marked with red decals.
+VST-9500-I - It is painted white from 0 to 45 inches of extension.
+From 45 to 130 inches, the exterior of the inner boom is marked with green decals.
+After 130 inches, the exterior of the inner boom is marked with red decals.

-The outer boom is equipped with a pointer and jib capacity decal.
+The inner boom is equipped with a pointer and jib capacity decal.
 The pointer responds to gravity, so as the boom angle changes, the pointer tracks to different areas of the decal.
-The decal is divided in to two zones, one white, and one red.
+The decal is divided in to three zones, one white, one green, and one red.